dagraham/etm-dgraham/new.md

         Note that the items included for the current date are those from the old *agenda* view.

-    - Scheduled events, journal entries, actions and unfinished tasks sorted by `@s` which is displayed in the 2nd column.
+    - Scheduled events, notes, actions and unfinished tasks sorted by `@s` which is displayed in the 2nd column.
 For events and tasks with *extent*, the ending time is also displayed.
 Each item is highlighted using the type color for that item.
     - Unfinished all day tasks, if any, highlighted using the task color.
-    - All day journal entries, if any, using the journal color.
+    - All day notes, if any, using the note color.

 ### Busy